nadea287/job-harvest/README.md

 ~~~
 composer install
 ~~~
-Copy .env from .env.example for configuration and update database configuration (with the real database configs data) on that file as like bellow:
+Copy .env from .env.example for configuration and update database configuration (with the real database configs data) on that file:

 ~~~
 ...